 ‘She’s dead?’
 She stared at the body as Caden straightened.
 ‘I killed her?’

 He took the cap from her frozen hands and pulled it tight over her head.
-‘Look down, follow me.
-Don’t speak.’
+‘Look down, follow me.’
+He paused.
+‘And definitely don’t speak.’

 Julianna glanced at her fist—it didn’t even hurt.